4 Principles to Source Capital from High Net-Worth Individuals and Find Off-Market Deals

 Build a team around those answers and once you do that, your business is going to flourish.

-Personally, after my first syndication deal, I realized I was great a raising money and marketing, but I was terrible at underwriting and asset management.
+Personally, after my first syndication deal, I realized I was great at raising investment capital and marketing, but I was terrible at underwriting and asset management.
 My partner has an institutional background, so he is phenomenal at the underwriting and asset management.
 Therefore, we complemented each other perfectly, which is why we’ve been able to scale so quickly.

-In order to raise more money and find more deals, you must:
+In order to raise more money and find more off-market real estate deals, you must:

 - Build your network through a thought leadership platform